 The Rural Safety Summit for the Cape Winelands District Municipality also took place in November 2022.
 This was a key engagement to review and develop our safety plan in the near future.
-This summit was a two-day engagement where the Minister for Agriculture, Dr Ivan Meyer, and the Minister for Community Safety and Police Oversight, Mr Reagan Allen, delivered keynote addresses to the safety stakeholders.
+This summit was a two-day engagement where the Minister for Agriculture, Dr Ivan Meyer, and the Minister for Community Safety and Police Oversight, Mr Reagan Allen, made keynote addresses to the safety stakeholders.

-Pepper sprays and awareness caps were procured for the safety of women and to combat gender-based violence.
+Pepper sprays and awareness caps procured for the safety of women and Gender Based Violence.